yasirbhutta/yasirbhutta.github.io/ms-excel/docs/functions.md

 24. What is conditional formatting, and how can you use it to highlight specific data in Excel?
 (Windows only)

 ### Excercises

+**Excercise:**

+- Create a login on this website [https://excelexercises.com/](https://excelexercises.com/) and complete the practice exercises for all the Excel functions you have learned.

 **Exercise 1:**